 Native Bootstrap Modals are flexible, dialog prompts with the minimum required functionality from a modal window

-If you are looking for more functionality from a modal pop-up in Bootstrap, the BootStrap Modal extends Bootstrap’s native modals to provide additional functions.
-It has ModalManager class that operates behind the scenes to handle multiple modals by listening on their events.
+If you are looking for more functionality from a modal pop-up in Bootstrap, the Bootstrap Modal extends Bootstrap’s native modals to provide additional functions.
+It has ModalManager class that operates behind the scenes to handle multiple modals by listening to their events.